ketch/nodepy/doc/index.rst

     (hence powerful) representaton of an object is used whenever possible.
 Thus, order conditions are generated using products on rooted trees (or other recursions) rather than being hard-coded.
+  * **Floating-point representation**: Most quantities, such as coefficients of integration methods, are represented with double-precision numbers.
+    This means also that, for the most part, properties of methods that are in truth exact (discretely-valued) are determined by numerical calculations, using appropriate tolerances.
+Thus the "order" of a method is determined by checking whether the order conditions are satisfied to within a small value (near machine-epsilon).

 In general, user-friendliness of the interface and readability of the code are prioritized over performance.